Search

 American workers and their families gained new retirement savings opportunities when the SECURE Act 2.0 was signed into law in late 2022.
 The law builds on another retirement game-changer, the Setting Every Community Up for Retirement Enhancement Act of 2019 (the original SECURE Act).

 However, individuals seeking to boost their nest eggs aren't the only ones who should be paying attention to the new law.
-The SECURE Act 2.0 affects small businesses as well, providing new tools and incentives to benefit both employers and employees.
+The SECURE Act 2.0 affects small businesses as well, providing tools and incentives to benefit both employers and employees.
 Here are some key provisions that small business owners should know about.

-Secure Act 2.0 changes for small businesses in 2023
+Secure Act 2.0 changes for small businesses

 Tax credits for retirement plan setup costs

-Small businesses may also qualify for an additional credit of up to $1,000 per employee, which will generally be a percentage of the amount contributed by the employer on behalf of employees.
+Small businesses also may qualify for an additional credit of up to $1,000 per employee, which will generally be a percentage of the amount contributed by the employer on behalf of employees.
 The full additional credit is limited to employers with 50 or fewer workers and phases out for those with 51-100 employees.

 Military spouse tax credit